-In terms of section 7(1) of Private Medical Institutions (Registration) Act, No.21 of 2006, It had been mentioned that the Private Health Services Regulatory Council should be a corporate body.
-Accordingly, the Finance Act No.38 of 1971 is applicable for the Council and, eventhough in accordance with the section 13(1) of the Act, the annual account should be rendered to the Auditor General within 04 months after closure of the financial year, but the Regulatory Council had rendered the financial statements for the year under review to the audit with six years delay on 10 May 2018.
+In terms of section 7(1) of Private Medical Institutions (Registration) Act, No.21 of 2006, the Private Health Services Regulatory Council should be a corporate body.
+Accordingly, the Finance Act No.31 of 1971 is applicable for the Council and, eventhough in accordance with the section 13(1) of the Act, the annual accounts should be rendered to the Auditor General within 04 months after closure of the financial year, but the Regulatory Council had rendered the financial statements for the year under review to the audit with five years delay on 08 May 2018.